 Pitch Detection and Processing

-The waveform is measured against time by the device’s processor to establish the frequency and determine pitch.
+The waveform is measured against time by the device’s processor to establish the frequency and determine the pitch.

 Extracting the fundamental